Project Committees (PC)

-Mission: The work of this committee should align with the Student Assembly's goal to increase student involvement within APTA through increased involvement at National Student Conclave.
+Mission: The work of this committee should align with the Student Assembly's goal to engage students through connecting and networking at National Student Conclave.
 This committee will collaborate with APTA staff to develop a student-centered conference that enables attendees to experience the opportunities, support, and community that exists within the physical therapy profession.
-Partner with other Project Committees to compile the ultimate student experience.
-PC members are also asked to review and score content submissions, and be available to assist with developing and implementing various events and opportunities for students to participate in at National Student Conclave.
+Project Committee members are also asked to review and score content submissions, and to be available to assist with developing and implementing various events and opportunities for students to participate in at National Student Conclave.

 Mission: This liaison should represent the Student Assembly in collaboration with the American Council of Academic Physical Therapy (ACAPT), which promotes excellence in education, scholarship, research, practice, and service to improve the health and wellness of society.
 The ACAPT liaison should collaborate with ACAPT to address student issues while also promoting awareness of and involvement with ACAPT’s role in student education.